iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 ## Known Errors
 ### Error at installation
 if your installation runs in error.
-The canvas package could not be install
+The canvas package could not be installed

 ``npm ERR! canvas@2.6.1 install: node-pre-gyp install --fallback-to-build npm ERR!
 Exit status 1``